 Assured shorthold tenancies (ASTs) are defined by the Housing Act 1988 (as amended).
 The law states that:

 A tenancy cannot be an AST if:

-Provisions of an AST include the length of the tenancy and the amount of rent.
+Provisions of an assured shorthold tenancy agreement include the length of the tenancy and the amount of rent.
 Under an AST, the landlord is responsible for most repairs, such as work to the roof, structure, windows and doors, wiring and plumbing.
 For smaller work such as garden maintenance and external cleaning, the tenancy agreement should specify who is responsible.
 All day-to-day cleaning and maintenance will be the responsibility of the tenant, who undertakes to take reasonable care of the property.
 Most private landlords will request a deposit against any potential damage caused or unpaid rent.
 The deposit will be paid at the beginning of the tenancy and the funds must be held in a government-approved deposit protection scheme, which is the responsibility of the landlord.
 Only ‘reasonable deductions’ may be taken from the deposit at the end of the tenancy.